Experience and learn how to create the conditions for deep and powerful learning that prepares all students for the demands of the 21st century.

 - Structural Change: During the second portion of this on-campus program, you will reflect on what produces powerful learning for the students and adults with whom you work, understand what structural changes are required in your context to create those conditions, and leverage design principles to formulate a plan of action you can implement with your team.

 - The Change Process: During the third portion of this program, you will examine issues that may be especially useful as you manage the change process, including workshops on how to get unstuck, how to move from technical to adaptive change, how to build brave communities that honestly address issues of race, and how to do whole school redesign for deeper learning.

 In preparation for this on-campus program, prior to June 26, you will engage in approximately 7-10 hours of online pre-work which includes readings and reflection and a half-day dedicated to shadowing a student.

-Please click here for more information on hotel accommodations for on-campus programs.
+Please click here for more information on our on-campus and online refund and withdrawal policies.